Ginger Snaps Baking Affairs

 Can I Use A Different Glaze?

 You can definitely make a raspberry glaze instead.
-Or even a chocolate glaze!
+Or even a chocolate glaze from this baked chocolate donut recipe!

 Can I Use Freeze-Dried Raspberries?